pymmcore-plus/pymmcore-gui/README.md

 This project and all pymmcore-plus ecosystem projects are provided under the BSD-3-Clause license.

+The self-contained [application](#-bundled-application) includes PyQt6 and
+therefore is distributed as a combined work under the terms of the GNU General Public License v3.0.

 It depends on the [C++ MMCore and Devices](https://github.com/micro-manager/mmCoreAndDevices) which are licensed